AnneKammenhed/monthly-bills-project/README.md

 <h2>Testing and bugs</h2>
 Over the development of the app, different solutions have been tested to solve the task.
 I built out smaller parts of the code in replit.
 One of the trickier parts was to get the average from the sums and return that number to the last worksheet.

-I chose the built in function to ask for integers in the input.
-Even though the int()-question is in the "while" loop, the app does not loop back to ask for the input again if I answer in words.
-The app starts over.
+Another tricky part was that I started off by asking for integers in the input (int(input("number of employees")).
+An answer in the input field that was not an integer skiped the while loop, even though the int()-question was in the "while" loop. , the app did not loop back to ask for the input again.
+The app started over.
+In the finished function I ask for integers in the validate function there is still a built in error message, but the function loops back to ask for a correct input.

 <h2>Credits</h2>
 Since this is my first Python project, I've taken inspiration from the Love Sandwiches Walkthrough Project.